Lt. Colonel John Boeman was a pilot, author & philosopher

 He married Lucille Weller, who was born in 1922.
 They had nine children: Vicki (Jones), George, Mary (Casstevens), Norman, Suzanne (Koporc) Raymond, Melanie, Thomas, and Christopher.

 John was president of the Cleveland and Ohio chapters of the Air Force Association and the Retired Officers Association.
 He belonged to Boy Scout Leaders and the Cleveland Minority Engineering Foundation.

 John died on August 16, 1998, at his Bratenahl home, while working on his third book.
-Lucille died in May 2014.
-Both are buried in Lake View Cemetery.
+Lucille died in May 2014 and buried alongside John in Lake View Cemetery.